tjnh05/shadowsocks/README.md

    Note:
-   if you wanna add other port to listen , please modify variable SS_ADD defined in file ssvars.yml.
+   if you wanna add other port to listen , please modify variable SS_REMOVE defined in file ssvars.yml.

 4. Schedule task to remove listened port 8399.
 The schedule time should be modified as required before performed.